Agriad/reddit-subscribe-multireddit-mover/README.md

 <a name="description"></a>
 ## 1. Description
-This script moves your subreddit subscription and any subreddits in any created multireddit to another account.
+This script moves your subreddit subscription and any subreddits in any created multireddit to another account's subscription list.
 Makes it easier to migrate form one account to another.

 <a name="requirements"></a>
 ## 2. Requirements